-Fiscal Year Ended December 31, Contractual Obligations 2021 \$ 1,160,000
+Fiscal Year Ended December 31, Contractual Obligations 2022 \$ 32,140,000

-The Company has entered into contracts for a Pore Study, Modeling and 3D Reprocessing over the Corentyne and Demerara Block to complete its requirement under the Corentyne and Demerara PPLs and agreements for a road construction, road and bridge construction supervision and laydown design for the wharf project.
-Aggregate minimum future obligation still outstanding under these agreements is \$1,160,000, of which the Company's share of these costs is \$715,000, with the remainder to be collected from its farm-in partner.
-All these amounts are expected to be paid in 2021.
+The Company has entered into contracts for Pore Study, Modeling, 3D Reprocessing, and long lead items over the Corentyne, Demerara, and Berbice Blocks, and the Berbice Deepwater Port to complete its requirement under the Corentyne and Demerara PPLs and agreements for a road construction, road and bridge construction supervision and laydown design for the Wharf Project.
+Aggregate minimum future obligation still outstanding under these agreements is \$24,135,000, of which the Company's share of these costs is \$16,000,000, with the remainder to be collected from its farm-in partner.
+All these amounts are expected to be paid in 2022.